NearlyTRex/Stem/glgraphics/trunk/ReadMe.txt

 	* GLSLShader provides simplified vertex and fragment shader setup.

 	* GLUtilities provides OpenGL utility functions for translating between string representations and GLenum representations of OpenGL constants.

+SCRATCHPAD

+Set renderable properties for GL state.
+Callback should just call glDrawElements, or do its own self contained state management if it needs something unusual.

+gltexture, with its custom serialization, might get obsoleted by some of the work being done here.
+Could turn into serialization-and-I/O-only support lib that instantiates glgraphics material/texture objects.

+Does Renderer even do 2D?
+Maybe just 3D and leave 2D to something else

+[17:38]  <ThemsAllTook> Say I'm drawing a room, and a character walking from one side of it to the other.
+The room is just a static pile of vertices with a material or something; simple enough.
+[17:38]  <ThemsAllTook> The character includes some animation data that needs to be passed on to the vertex shader, and some sort of extra animation state information needs to get there too somehow.
+[17:38]  <ThemsAllTook> Does the renderer have a concept of animation data?
+How does it know which shader to use and how to shuffle the data around?
+[17:39]  <KatieHuber> just a flag on the model to say "animated" or not [17:40]  <KatieHuber> (animated models will have different vertex structure from static ones anyway, so always a different shader)
+[17:40]  <KatieHuber> the game will submit "draw this object with this model and this state" for every object [17:40]  <KatieHuber> for static objects, "state" is likely just a xform matrix [17:40]  <KatieHuber> for animated, the full matrix palette, probably [17:41]  <ThemsAllTook> OK, great, this is starting to make some sense [17:41]  <KatieHuber> or it could just be an animation name and time and the renderer could calculate the palette [17:43]  <ThemsAllTook> I think the trap I keep falling into is imagining that I'm going to want to render an arbitrary number of things in arbitrarily different ways, when I can probably just constrain myself to a few core concepts (static geometry, animated geometry (using just one specific type of animation), particles, etc.) and have my needs covered
+[17:44]  <ThemsAllTook> It's just really hard for me to coalesce that list of things in my head.
+This helps a lot.

+FOR NOW, all interpolation can be linear.
+Other curves later.
+Bezier is important.

+Mesh \
+	Vertices \
+		Position
+		Normal
+		Tangent
+		Color
+		Texcoords
+		Bone IDs (4)
+		Bone weights (4)
+Armature \
+	Bone hierarchy \
+		Bone ID
+		Transform relative to parent
+Morph \
+	Vertices \
+		Position offset
+		Normal
+		Tangent
+Animation \
+	Armature reference
+	Morph reference
+	Frame rate
+	Frames \
+		Bone transforms \
+			Bone ID
+			Transformation matrix
+		Morph weights \
+			Morph mesh ID (?)
+			Weight
+AnimationState \
+	Armature reference
+	Bone transform list
+	Morph reference list
+	Morph weight list

+Shape keys/morph targets are pretty tricky.
+Ideas:
+- Organize vertices into groups which own morph sets, up to some limit in the vertex shader.
+Different glDrawElements calls for each group.
+* Calculate all morphs in software, and resubmit vertex data every frame for animations that have morphs (only if dirty?).
+- Limit entire mesh to some number of morphs, and encode all morph offsets into static vertex data with uniforms for weights.
+- Encode vertex data as normal, but calculate offsets for everything at once in software and pass those in some other way.
+Sampler?
+ - This is essentially no better than resubmitting vertex data every frame, since it contains a full list of positions/offsets anyway

+Constraints and control objects are Blender-only.
+Exported animations can be flattened.

+ANIMATION STUFF
+0. Bone hierarchy model
+1. Get basic hard-coded model with one bone playing a single linearly interpolated animation rendering
+2. Animation blending (transitions, multiple active)
+3. Morphing